Mac Running Slow? 9 Ways to Fix a Slow Mac

 Is your Mac running slow?
 Don't worry.
 Here you'll learn some tweaks to speed up your Mac.

 It's not hard to imagine how inconvenient a slow Mac can be to your work and life.
 But don't worry, we’re here to help!
-In this article, we’ll walk you through 8 ways to make your Mac as fast as it used to be.
+In this article, we’ll walk you through 8 practical ways to speed up your Mac.

-A variety of reasons can cause a Mac to slow down.
+A variety of reasons can lead to a slow Mac.
 The main ones are:

 - Not enough Mac memory usage.